Chinese Meishan Pigs- Perfection 5000 years in the making

 Over the 20+ years of genetic isolation, the herds in the US had experienced “genetic drift” from their Chinese cousins.
 In addition, they had even become genetically differentiated from each other.
 That genetic drift had effectively resulted in each research herd becoming a genetically unique subspecies, or bloodline, of Meishan Pigs.
 This “drift” had even resulted in DNA gene pairings,or alleles, that were unique only to the US examples of the breed.
 Each herd had become genetically differentiated from the original Chinese Meishan Pigs and each other.
 These were the results.
 The USDA pigs are genetically closer to the original Chinese Meishan Pigs than the Iowa State herd.
 The University of Illinois pigs were not sampled it is safe to assume they have “drifted” also.

 Our Observations Concur

-Our observations of the different characteristics of each bloodline(from the respective research herds) confirms this.
+Our observations of the different characteristics of each bloodline(from the respective research herds) confirm this.
 We have had extensive conversations with several of the co-authors of this study.
-With the USMARC pigs and the University of Illinois pigs Gods Blessing Farm can now help committed breeders conserve the Meishan breed in North America.
-We are currently offering at our breeding schedules for spring 2019. and Gods Blessing Farm will be able to offer pure Meishan Pig genetics to a a variety of breeders with a variety of farm goals.
+With the USMARC pigs and the University of Illinois pigs, Gods Blessing Farm can now help committed breeders conserve the Meishan breed in North America.
+We are currently offering at our pricing on our Fall 2019 breedings. and Gods Blessing Farm will be able to offer pure Meishan Pig genetics to a variety of breeders with a variety of farm goals.

 Whether you are a Meishan Pig breeder or just thinking of becoming a Meishan Pig Breeder you need the latest information on the breed.
 Then we invite you to sign up for our Farm newsletter “Meishan Tales”.
 We wont spam you or share/sell your email info and you can unsubscribe at any time